JonesKwameOsei/HostingWebsiteS3Bucket/README.md

 b.
 For **Bucket Name**, enter **website-123**.
 **N/B:** Once an S3 bucket name is established, it becomes globally unique, with all AWS accounts sharing the namespace.
 Hence, if the bucket name we entered exist, we will be prompted to enter a unique bucket name.
 Following the creation of a bucket, the designated name is reserved exclusively for the account that created it across all AWS Regions.
 Only upon deletion of the bucket can the name become available for use by other AWS accounts.<p>
 ![image](https://github.com/JonesKwameOsei/HostingWebsiteS3Bucket/assets/81886509/f4261c0d-2c8a-434b-b377-0f4b56766b5c)<p>
-**Optional**, we can copy an existing bucket settings and apply it to our new bucket we are creating.
+**Optionally**, we can copy existing bucket settings and apply it to our new bucket we are creating.